-The Pollinator Scorecard was designed with an understanding that rights-of-way managers are generally unable to visit sites multiple times per year due to resource constraints.
-Thus, the Pollinator Scorecard is designed to provide a reasonable representation of the site with a single visit.
-However, to understand the value of a site for pollinators, what is needed is information regarding the availability of nectar for pollinators throughout the year.
+The Pollinator Scorecard was designed with an understanding that ROW managers are generally unable to visit assessment areas multiple times per year due to resource constraints.
+Thus, the Pollinator Scorecard is designed to provide a reasonable representation of the assessment area with a single visit during the growing season.
+However, to best understand the value of a site for pollinators, information is needed regarding the availability of nectar for pollinators throughout the year.
 Therefore, we collect information for all 'Potentially Flowering Nectar Plants,' which include wildflowers (forbs) and flowering shrubs (i.e., excluding grasses), that could provide nectar to pollinators, regardless of whether or not those plants are blooming on the date of assessment and whether the plants are considered weedy.
 'Potentially Flowering Nectar Plants' are defined as: